Last updated 5/27/2020 at 10:00AM

 Essential Utility Services

-The Public Utilities Commission has directed every electric, gas, water, and wastewater utility regulated by the state agency, including National Grid, and Providence Water to discontinue service terminations and other collection activities until April 15, 2020, for residential customers and to March 31, 2020, for other classes.
+The Public Utilities Commission has directed every electric, gas, water, and wastewater utility regulated by the state agency, including National Grid, and Providence Water to discontinue service terminations and other collection activities for all customers until May 31, 2020.

 Resources for Aging Adults